 The Creation of Area Agencies

 In 1975, the New Hampshire legislature passed a law (RSA 171-A) which mandated “the Division of Mental Health to establish, maintain, implement and coordinate a comprehensive service delivery system for developmentally disabled persons.”
-Managed by the New Hampshire Bureau of Developmental Services, this system included designating ten “area agencies” to develop and implement these services throughout the state.
+Managed by the New Hampshire Bureau of Developmental Services, the area agency system was created, which now is comprised of 10 area agencies.

-The Moore Center was named area agency for Region VII, which includes Auburn, Bedford, Candia, Goffstown, Hooksett, Londonderry, Manchester, and New Boston in 1981.
+The Moore Center was named as the area agency for Region VII, which includes Auburn, Bedford, Candia, Goffstown, Hooksett, Londonderry, Manchester, and New Boston in 1981.

 A Community-Based Service Approach